 The scale menu

-Hairmes doesn't handle georeferenced images.
+Hairmes does not support georeferenced images.

 To calibrate an image, there are two methods :